abynxv/CRUD-FastAPI/README.md

 # CRUD-FastAPI

-This project implements a CRUD (Create, Read, Update, Delete) API for managing employees and departments using SQLAlchemy, a powerful ORM (Object-Relational Mapping) library for Python.
+This project demonstrates a simple CRUD (Create, Read, Update, Delete) application using the FastAPI framework.
+It is designed to manage departments and employees within an organization.
+The project includes endpoints for creating, reading, updating, and deleting records in a SQLite database, leveraging SQLAlchemy for ORM (Object-Relational Mapping) and Pydantic for data validation.
-The project provides endpoints to interact with a relational database, allowing users to perform operations such as creating, retrieving, updating, and deleting records for employees and departments.

 # Setup Instructions

-  -> Create a directory, open cmd in directory path  and clone Vendor-Navigator project
+  -> Create a directory, open cmd in directory path  and clone CRUD - FastAPI Project

       https://github.com/abynxv/CRUD-FastAPI.git